 The days and weeks leading up to moving day can be hectic and exhausting.
-In the best case scenario, you’ve used a moving checklist to stay organized and you’re feeling prepared.
+In the best-case scenario, you’ve used a moving checklist to stay organized and you’re feeling prepared.
 But if the night before the move rolls around and you’re feeling restless, here are a few things you could do to feel ready.
 Instead of tossing and turning, wondering what you forgot, follow our lead.
 Here are the things you should do the night before the move.

 Confirm your moving details.

-This is best taken care of earlier in the day, when you can contact your moving company if you need to.
+This is best-taken care of earlier in the day when you can contact your moving company if you need to.
 Verify the movers’ arrival time, any add-on services they will provide, your moving insurance, and any other details of the contract.
 If you have any last-minute changes to your inventory or moving needs, inform them before they arrive!
 They want your move to be a success, so make sure you’re on the same page.

 Finish packing your moving essentials bag.

 This is the bag of personal items that will travel with you instead of the truck.
-Tuck your phone charger, a couple changes of clothes, your passport, and other important items safely away.
-This not only ensures that you know where they are, it prevents them from being accidentally packed and loaded on the truck.
+Tuck your phone charger, a couple of changes of clothes, your passport, and other important items safely away.
+This not only ensures that you know where they are, but it also prevents them from being accidentally packed and loaded on the truck.
 You’ll rest easier knowing your most important items are all in one place.

 Unplug and clean appliances.

 If you are bringing your washer, refrigerator, or any other large appliances with you, make sure they are empty, clean, and dry.
 For a washing machine, that may mean pulling it away from the wall and disconnecting the hoses to drain them.
 Then leave the door propped open to dry the inside.
 Refrigerators need to be defrosted, which can take some time and requires emptying everything out.

 Confirm parking and elevator permits for the movers.